 - leafy greens (such as spinach or kale)

 - pure vanilla extract

 That’s it.
-Don’t add sugar or juice (which is not healthy, it’s just sugar water with flavor); banana should be enough to add plenty of sweetness and, if for some reason it’s not, use honey.
+Don’t add sugar or juice (which is not healthy, it’s just sugar water with flavor); banana should be enough to add plenty of sweetness and, if for some reason it’s not, use honey or dried dates.
 If your child won’t drink smoothies, but will drink milkshakes, call it a strawberry milkshake, a mango milkshake, a peach milkshake, even a chocolate milkshake–just add a little unsweetened cocoa powder (or cacao) to the ingredients and, voila, chocolate with no added sugar.
 To get started on the right track to delicious, healthy smoothies, here are some of my favorites:

 - Start-Right Smoothie by Ellie Krieger — I replace the 6 fresh strawberries and cup of ice water with 6-8 frozen strawberries and only use wheat germ if I happen to have it.

 - Mango, Strawberry, and Pineapple Smoothie by Anne Burrell — try replacing orange juice with milk or kefir, adding a banana, and using frozen pineapple (they’re very watery fruit!)

 A little side note, if your smoothie recipe contains honey and you’re making it for a child under 12 months, just replace the honey with some fresh banana, a perfect, creamy, healthy sweetener!
 And don’t forget, if you own a crazy food pulverizing blender of awesomeness (like a Vitamix or Blendtec, even some Ninja models), you can hide vegetables in the smoothies too!